Shannma/Shannon-Matthew-STAT540/STAT_540_Practice_Assignment.md

 Course Aspirations:
 -------------------

 Upon completion of STAT 540, it is my goal to \[1\] have a clearer understanding for the process of analyzing high dimensional biology data and \[2\] develop a strong familiarity with R statistical computing methods.
-A large portion of my research involves the use of RNA-seq methodology and analysis in R. As these methods are new to me, it is my hope that this course will help develop my understanding, streamline my data analysis, and contribute greater efficiency while completing my degree.
-Finally, it is my hope that this course further enhances my professional development as an aspiring biomedical researcher and enhances my analytic skills, allowing me to publish quality work in an efficient manner.
+A large portion of my research involves the use of RNA-seq methodology and analysis in R. As these methods are new to me, it is my hope that this course will help develop my understanding, streamline my data analysis, and contribute greater efficiency while completing my thesis.
+Finally, it is my hope that this course further enhances my professional development as an aspiring biomedical researcher as well as enhance my analytic skills.
+This will allow me to publish quality work in an efficient manner.

 Repository Purpose:
 -------------------

 The purpose of this repository is to store all of my work completed for the STAT 540 class.
-This repository will serve as a critical aspect to my successful completion of this course and will provide a unified hub within which my homework assignments and seminar work can be stored and viewed on GitHub and within R.
+This repository will serve as a critical aspect to my successful completion of this course and will provide a unified hub within which my homework assignments and seminar work can be stored and viewed on both GitHub and within R.

 As well, this repository will serve as an initial introduction to 'R Markdown' and the benefits included in the use of this data storage format.
 Hopefully this repository will provide me with a working understanding for the functionalities of R and GitHub that can be applied to my own research moving beyond this course.

 Additional Information:
 -----------------------

 Finally, in addition to the academic tangeables presented in this course, I am hoping to extend my social network through participation in the seminars and throguh lecture attendance.
-As a new individual in Vancouver and as a member of a small program (there are only 5 students enrolled in my year) I am excited to meet new individuals from diverse academic backgrounds.
+As a new individual in Vancouver and as a member of a small program (there are only 5 students in my cohort) I am excited to meet new individuals from diverse academic backgrounds.

 Part Two
 ========